collocations.org

 a split between the right and left wings of the party

-a growing split in the Church over the ordination of women
+a growing split in the Church over the issue of gay priests

 Collocations for split - verb